CISecurity/CCPA-Docs/docs/Configuration Guide.md

 	jdbc:jtds:sqlserver://CIS-SERVER:1433;DatabaseName=TestDB;user=jsmith;password=qw3rty;instance=InstanceName

+**Integrated Security**

+The current jtds SQL Server driver and CIS-CAT Pro Assessor v4 do support use of `IntegratedSecurity` in the connection string.
+However, when using SSL=request or SSL=required, JRE or OpenJDK 11 must be utilized.

+An example connection string could look like below:

+	jdbc:jtds:sqlserver://localhost/TestDB;user=jsmith;password=qw3rty;instance=InstanceName;integratedSecurity=true;

 **Dynamic Ports**

 CIS-CAT Pro supports only local assessments when dynamic ports are configured.
 In order for the configuration assessment to be successful, the following must be in place: